hanzhuoran/randommoc_cmfd/README.md

 `xmbd` means `x minus boundary`, which is the left boundary.
 `transreflect` means this boundary is transmissive, but the ray crossing the surface will be bounced back and assign zero angular flux.
 `ratio` is to condense multiple cells into an even bigger cell.
 This functionality is not well tested yet.
+# Documentation
+Methodology and implementation process are documented in the course final report.
+Further updates on this project will be posted once I make enough progress.